lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

 * write cloud-configs to configure coreos

 ## Configuring dhcp and iPXE
 First step we need to do, after creating VMs, is configure DHCP and iPXE to be able to boot and install CoreOS.
-There are a lot of manuals about how to configure dhcp in ubuntu (I'm running ubuntu on that machine) I'm not going to copy-paste it.
+There are a lot of manuals about how to configure dhcp in ubuntu (I'm running ubuntu on that machine), so I'm not going to copy-paste it.
-One thing I want to mention is that I hardcoded MAC/IP addresses of 3 my machines which I'm going to use as ETCd/Kubernetes masters.
+One thing I want to mention is that I hardcoded MAC/IP addresses of 3 my machines which I'm going to use as Etcd/Kubernetes masters.

-here is example of dhcp record cofigured for ETCD master:
+here is example of DHCP record configured for etcd master:

 ```
   host kube-etcd-01 {